yuma-nishi/taws/doc/InternalDesignDocument.md

 ## 1. Purpose and Scope
 This document provides an internal overview of the TEE Device design.
-Detailed specifications for each module are documented in separate internal design documents.
+Detailed specifications are documented only for modules where dedicated references are needed.
 This document focuses on high-level flow and module responsibilities.

 ## 2. Architecture Overview